slds-lmu/seminar_website_skeleton/README.md

 ## Set up GitHub actions

-- [Optional when created from template] Create a new Branch `gh-pages`.
+- Create a new Branch `gh-pages`.
 This one should then automatically set as built branch in the settings.
 - Push something in the master to trigger the auto build.
 - Add a valid email in `.github/workflows/deploy-bookdown.yaml`